What is Ready to Lead?

 When and where is it offered?

-R2L microcredentials are delivered online beginning the week of October 13th.
-Live online meetings will be scheduled with participants to meet their scheduling needs.
-Fall 2024 cohorts are scheduled to complete the R2L program in June 2025, with a month-long programming break from mid-December through mid-January.
+R2L microcredentials are delivered online beginning the week of October 27th.
+Participants for Fall 2025 are scheduled to complete the R2L program by the end of June 2025, with a month-long programming break from December through early January.

 How do I register?

-Applications are now being accepted through the Fall 2024 Ready to Lead Application Form.
-Applications will be reviewed in the order they are received.
+Applications for Fall 2025 will be opening shortly.
 If you have questions regarding the application process, please contact us at microcredentials@msvu.ca.

 How does R2L expand my professional opportunities?